charleswt/Professional-README-Generator/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE]([MIT License](https://github.com/charleswt/Professional-README-Generator /blob/main/LICENSE)) file for details.
+See the [MIT License](https://github.com/charleswt/Professional-README-Generator /blob/main/LICENSE) file for details.

 ## Contributing